Category

 末永幸歩さん

 It was 2020.
 I picked up a yellow book at Maruzen.
-Opening it, Claude Monet's "Water Lilies" from the Ohara Museum of Art collection immediately caught my eye.
+Opening the cover, Claude Monet's "Water Lilies" from the Ohara Museum of Art collection immediately caught my eye.
 The content was so wonderful from start to finish that I mustered a little courage and emailed the author.
-That was my first encounter with Ms. Suenaga, author of "Art Thinking for Ages 13 and Up: Discover Your Own Answers," now a bestseller with over 220,000 copies sold.
-Since then, I've commissioned work from Ms. Suenaga, observed her workshops, and somehow, several years have passed.
+This was my encounter with Ms. Suenaga, author of the now 220,000-copy bestseller, "Art Thinking for Ages 13 and Up: Discover Your Own Answers."Since then, I've commissioned work from Ms. Suenaga, observed her workshops, and somehow, several years have passed.
 This time, we visited Musashino Art University, her alma mater.
-While documenting what happened there, I also wanted to jot down a bit more about the Ms. Suenaga I saw.
+While recording what happened there, I also wanted to jot down a bit more about the Ms. Suenaga I saw.

 Cooperation: Musashino Art University Museum & Library